RayAsh37/RayAsh37/README.md

 * Familiar with Node.js and Express for backend development

 ## Projects
+* Fighting Game using VanillaJS(ES6) and HTML5 Canvas API
+* MovieDB app using ReactJS connected with a public API
+* NextJS 12 app connected to the Riot Public API for giving suggestions on champs

 ## Education
 * Bachelor's Degree in Electronics and Communication Engineering